Harrisburg Transportation Center: History

 The last Erie-bound PRR trains were in 1965 before the Northern Express and Southern Express were diverted to Buffalo.

 The current station was built by PRR in 1887 and significantly rebuilt with its distinctive barn roof in 1905 following a serious fire in 1904.

 It was listed on the National Register of Historic Places in 1975, and is also designated as a National Historic Landmark.
 The station is one of the few railway stations in the United States that still has a train shed above the tracks.
-It also has a red brick exterior, unlike many of the still-used U.S. railway stations built slightly later in the early 1900s that have white stone facing, such as 30th Street Station in Philadelphia and Union Station in Washington, D.C.
+It also has a red brick exterior, unlike many of the still-used U.S. railway stations built slightly later in the early 1900s that have white stone facing, including 30th Street Station in Philadelphia and Washington Union Station in Washington, D.C.

 Building usage

 The building, which is owned by Amtrak and managed and operated by the Harrisburg Redevelopment Authority, contains office space above the building's main lobby that is used by various tenants.
 It also contains a moderately large meeting room called the Pennsylvania Room that can be used for meetings and other large gatherings.

 Passenger facilities are currently limited, but the station does have a newsstand on the first floor that sells newspapers, magazines, food, and beverages.
 It also has various food and beverage vending machines in the intercity bus terminal portion of the building on the basement floor.
 Non-retail facilities include small lockers on the basement floor for short-term personal storage and both restrooms and payphones on both the first and basement floors.
-One of the station's tracks features a Pennsylvania RR GG1 locomotive on display, which can be viewed by the passengers waiting on the adjoining platforms.
+One of the station's tracks features a PRR GG1 locomotive on display, which can be viewed by the passengers waiting on the adjoining platforms.